-Pelikloon anti-C, c, E, and both e (IgM) monoclonal blood grouping reagents (clone number is mentioned on the corresponding certificate of analysis/release document and product label) are prepared from culture supernatant from stable hybridoma cell lines as first described by Köhler and Milstein (Nature 1975).
-Two different lines of Pelikloon reagents (varying in clone composition) are available and, if desired, can be used for confirmation of test results obtained with either line of reagents.
-These monoclonal reagents contain human IgM antibodies and have been specially selected and developed to provide a reliable alternative to polyclonal reagents.
-These reagents meet the requirements of the concerned standards and guidelines.
-Performance characteristics are mentioned in the release documents, which are supplied with the products upon request.
+Pelikloon anti-k (IgM) monoclonal blood grouping reagent (clone number is mentioned on the corresponding certificate of analysis/release document and product label) is prepared from culture supernatants from stable hybridoma cell lines as first described by Köhler and Milstein (Nature 1975).
+This monoclonal reagent contains murine IgM antibodies and has been specially selected and developed to provide a reliable alternative to polyclonal reagents.
+This reagent meets the requirements of the concerned standards and guidelines.
+Performance characteristics are mentioned in the release documents, which are supplied with the product upon request.
 The principle of the test is the agglutination technique, which is based on antigen/antibody reaction.
-These reagents can be used in either spin tube or microplate method.
+The reagent can be used in spin tube method.
 The inclusion of positive and negative controls with each series of blood group determinations is strongly recommended.